nobulart/flowtest/README.md

-A simple API with / hello and /data endpoints.
+A simple API with /hello and /data endpoints.
-1. Install Python 3.9+
+1. Install Julia 1.11+
 2. Install dependencies: